 Senior Telemaster is just another classic, brought out 1968 and well-known world-wide.
 Giant Telemaster is a modern - well, giant version having interesting flight characteristics.
 And Senior Telemaster Plus is an even more modern version (2011) with equally interesting flight characteristics, big flaps, and wide fuselage.
 I even own this model (see own page in English), so it's rendered very realistically.

-By now I'm interested also in scale models if the originals are an interesting design.
+By now I'm interested also in scale models if the originals are interesting designs.
 That's true for the Bölkow Junior and the Bergfalke, both vintage airplanes today, but also for the Fox as a modern aerobatic glider.

 Finally I badly wanted to have the Junior on floats, what even worked.
 After that, both Telemasters and the Middle Stick have been put on floats as well, followed by even more models.
 The Junior has even been put on skis for winter sceneries.

-The definition files of my REFLEX models are each packaged in an own installer program.
+The definition files of my REFLEX models are each packaged in their own installer programs.
 Most of them are quite big, but after downloading one of them you can simply run it and select models to install.
 My download page (see menu on the left side) presents all these files and some more, including RMK objects, sounds, and parameter calculations.

 Of course, you will find the greatest number of models, both airplanes and helicopters, at the RC-Sim website.
 There is a vast variety of model types, including most of my models, even though the latest version is always at my download page.
 The following pictures give an overview of even more interesting models for REFLEX (for which I adjusted the flight behavior to suit me better, see Downloads):

-Indeed, 3D display may be more useful with an expensive conventional (CRT) monitor or one of the new fast flat (TFT) displays.
-The graphics adapter should be twice as fast as normal for the 3D shutter glasses, which are plugged into an USB port.
+Indeed, 3D display may be more useful with an expensive fast flat (TFT) monitor.
+The graphics adapter should be twice as fast as normal for the 3D shutter glasses, which are connected via USB or Bluetooth.
 They alternately shut the glass for the left and right eye.
 Using a usual TFT monitor or a notebook PC, 3D with shutter glasses is still impossible because they are too 'slow'.
 The PC's graphics performance should be really high since the amount of 3D effect also depends on screen resolution.
 And the monitor has to achieve at least 120 Hz refresh rate at the desired resolution (60 Hz for each eye), or the picture will flicker too much.
 And it's still a bit darker.

 Considering the expensive display and the still annoying shutter glasses, an autostereo display (no glasses needed) seems to be a better alternative (see Stereo3D).
-These devices are getting comparable in price to the expensive CRT monitors.
-Even though red-blue (anaglyph) glasses are much cheaper, I'm in doubt if 3D in REFLEX is actually worth the effort.
+These devices are getting comparable in price to the expensive fast monitors.
+Even though red-cyan (anaglyph) glasses are much cheaper, I was always in doubt if 3D in REFLEX is actually worth the effort.
 Personally, I find 3D 'cool' but too stressful for my old eyes.
 I'm flying airplanes but no 3D and thus prefer the bright and brilliant 'flat' display to the darker and dull 3D one.
 And 3D has been just a periodical 'hype' for quite a while now.
 But to each his own!
 (Meaning everybody has to decide for oneself.)